Historiography of World War II: Resistance

 The heroism of the French Resistance has always been a favoured topic in France and Britain, with new books in English appearing regularly.

-Vichy
+Vichy France

-After 1945 the French ignored or downplayed the role of Marshal Petain's puppet government.
+After 1945 the French ignored or downplayed the role of Marshal Petain's puppet government in Vichy France.
 Since the late 20th century it has become a major research topic.

 Collaboration

 Collaboration with the Germans was long denied by the French, but since the late 20th century has generated a large literature.

 Civilian conditions

 The roles of civilians, forced labourers and POW's has a large literature.

 There are numerous studies of women.

 Alsace-Lorraine

-Germany integrated Alsace-Lorraine into its German Empire in 1871.
-France recovered it in 1918.
-Germany was again in occupation 1940–45.
+Germany integrated Alsace-Lorraine into its German Empire in 1871, France recovered it in 1918, it was again in occupation 1940–45.
 There was widespread material damage.
 The first wave of destruction in 1940 was inflicted by German forces, the second was caused by Allied bombers in 1944, and the final wave surrounded bitter fighting between German occupiers and American liberators in 1944–1945.